Roger-Mei/CarND-LaneLines-P1/report.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, using 'jjj'
+My pipeline consisted of 5 steps:

+First, I converted the images to grayscale, using `grayscale` function.

+Second, I used `gaussian_blur` function with `kernel_size = 5` is implemented to blur the image.

+Third, I used `canny` function to do the edge detection

+Fourth, `region_of_interest` is called to mask the image.

+Fifth, I called `hough_lines` to do the hough transformation and it will output line segments.

+At last, `weighted_img` is called to draw the detected line segments on the original image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by sorting the line segments into groups (whether the line segment belong to left line or right line or none) with their gradient:

+if the absolute value of the gradient of current line segment is less than 0.5, it is almost a horizontal line and we skip.

+Otherwise--

+if the gradient of current line segmenmt is less than 0, we append this line segment to left group

+if the gradient of current line segmenmt is greater than 0, we append this line segment to right group

 If you'd like to include images to show how the pipeline works, here is how to include an image: